LastL2/Awesome-Last/README.md

 - [Wrong a lot](https://wrongalot.substack.com/archive) Substack by Matti from ZeePrime capital
 - [THORChain University](https://crypto-university.medium.com/) Great blog posts about THORChain which is apart of Last protocol design
 - [Layer 2 Weekly Roundup](https://layer2roundup.substack.com/) Substack by Scroll community manager of updates about L2s out there
+- [The Daily Gwei](https://www.youtube.com/thedailygwei) Daily YouTube podcast about the ecosystem

 # Layer 2
 Last is EVM-based L2, here is a list of amazing L2 related reads: